spinlud/redis-sliding-rate-limiter/README.md

 ## Why another rate limiter?
-Naive rate limiter algorithms suffer from a well known problem where a burst of requests at the window boundary will likely cause the limiter to allow more requests than what is expected for a particular key.
-For example, with a limit of 100 requests per minute, a client could send 100 requests in the last second of the first minute and another 100 requests in the first second of the second minute, resulting in 200 accepted requests in 2 seconds. <br>
+Naive rate limiter algorithms suffer from a well known problem where a burst of requests at the window boundary will cause the limiter allowing more requests than what is expected for a particular key.
+For example, with a limit of 100 requests per minute, a client could send 100 requests in the last second of the first minute and another 100 requests in the first second of the second minute, resulting in 200 accepted requests in 2 seconds.
 This library supports a flexible sliding window algorithm based on Redis backend which solves this problem efficiently.

-Specifically, the following features are supported:
+The main features are the following:

 * Limiter window can be defined with arbitrary size and precision, from years down to milliseconds (e.g. a window of 3 seconds with decisecond precision or a window of 5 minutes with second precision).
 * Fast (average of 0.08 ms).
-* Each request is added to the window with microsecond precision, avoiding losing count of concurrent requests for a particular key.
+* Each request is added to the current window with microsecond precision, avoiding losing count of concurrent requests for a particular key.
 * Redis server clock is used as the single source of truth for any time calculation.
 * For each request, expiration timestamps of the current window and the first element in that window are returned to the client.
 This means that the client can know precisely when a free slot will be available or when